 In addition to certain climatic elements, naranjilla won’t fruit when grown in subpar conditions.
 This may include broad ranges of temperatures, as well as improper soil nutrients and inadequate drainage in flower beds and in containers.

 Another possible explanation in regards to why one’s plants may bear no narajanilla fruits relates directly to day length.
-Though not specifically noted, many believe that these shrubs only begin fruit set when day lengths are at around 8-10 hours.
+Though not specifically noted, many believe that these shrubs only begin fruit set when day lengths are at around eight to ten hours.